Hoyasumii/bee-movie/README.md

 Pinhead.

-Check out the new smoke
+Check out the new smoker